hmslima/sambahsacompletegrammar/sambahsa.md

 known world then* (at that time)*
 **Id Occidental nam ios land gwehmt sigwra ex id Medieval Chinese pronunciation tom khanjis, quod tun buit launto do id bahsa Indonesias ka “Jepang”, ed dind ab Portughesche nauts –** the Occidental name of the country surely comes from the Medieval Chinese pronounciation of those hanzis, which was then borrowed into Indonesian as “Jepang”, and afterwards by Portuguese sailors

-“nu” can work in opposition to “de”.
-Basically it means “namely” and its a proclitic.
-Actually “nu” hasn’t a real meaning, it’s used to bring an additional information.

-**Un public wesnum est un contracto conclus ab un contragend magh, nu id Stat, ia regional au local autoritats –** a public procurement is a contract concluded by a contracting authority, namely/that is to say the State, the regional or local authorities (etc …)

-**Central ed Eust Asia nu est befolct ab mongoloids.
-Indonesia de superpont uni aborigine substrat malays populations –** Central & East Asia is populated *(on its side)* by mongoloids.
-Indonesia ((on its side)* superposes malay populations to an aborigine substrate

-    *uni = un + i = ad un (dative singular)*

 When you have to use some clitic, but you haven’t a word with the convenient accentuation that supports the clitic, you can use “nu” as a support, like in “nughi” *(nu + ghi)* or with the relative pronouns “yos”, “ya”, “yod”, “yel” *(for example: nu- yos, nu-yel)*.

 **Chanda ex Zambia, nu-yos suabaht Sambahsa, gnoht maung bahsas –** Chanda from Zambia, who speaks well Sambahsa, knows many languages